 birdeye tool screenshot

-While Google Business Profiles now support native scheduling and multi-location publishing, brands still need a whole ecosystem to maintain a strong local presence.
+While Google Business Profiles now support native scheduling and multi-location publishing, brands still need a broader system to manage visibility, reputation, customer engagement, and local marketing across every location.

-• Listings AI keeps business information consistent and synced across Google, major directories, and AI surfaces.
+• Listings AI keeps business information accurate and synchronized across Google, major directories, maps, and AI discovery platforms

-• Competitors AI benchmarks visibility, review performance, and local ranking signals.
+• Competitors AI benchmarks visibility, reviews, rankings, and market performance across locations

 Looking ahead: What to watch next